Suessiones: Roman period

 Augusta Suessionum (modern Soissons), founded ca. 20 BC on an area more adapted to urbanization than Villeneuve-Saint-Germain and Pommiers, became the capital of the civitas Suessionum during the Roman period.
 Reaching 100–120ha at its height, it was one of the most important settlements of northwestern Gaul.
 The Germanic Migrations in the 3rd century AD led to the erection of fortifications around the city.
 Rome was only able to defend the region until the defeat of Syagrius against the Frankish king Clovis in 486.

 Smaller agglomerations within the civitas were also located at Château-Thierry, Ciry-Salsogne, Épaux-Bézu, Blesmes, Sinceny, and Ressons-le-Long.

 History

 La Tène period

 According to archaeologist Jean-Louis Brunaux, large-scale migrations occurred in the northern part of Gaul in the late 4th–early 3rd century BC, which may correspond to the coming of the Belgae.
 Those cultural changes emerged later among the Suessiones, who probably came to be fully integrated to the Belgae only after the 3rd century.
-New funerary customs (from burial to cremation) are noticeable from 250–200 BC on the territories of the Ambi or Bellovaci, whereas incineration occurred later in the Aisne valley, from around 200–150.
+New funerary customs (from burial to cremation) are noticeable from 250 to 200 BC on the territories of the Ambi or Bellovaci, whereas incineration occurred later in the Aisne valley, from around 200–150.

 Around 80 BC, the Suessones king Diviciacus gained supremacy in areas of southeastern Britain.